nightfurys/enterprise-docs/content/docs/using/cli_usage/feeds/feed_configuration.md

 ### Controlling Which Feeds and Groups are Synced

-Note: The package and nvd data feeds are large, resulting in the initial sync taking some time time.
+Note: The package and nvd data feeds are large, resulting in the initial sync taking some time to sync.

 During initial feed sync, you can always query the progress and status of the feed sync using the anchore-cli.